Wazir (film): Release

+Reception

 Critical reception

 The film received mixed to positive reviews from critics who particularly praised the action sequences and the performances of both Bachchan and Akhtar, but criticised the predictable nature of the film.
 Subhash K. Jha gave it 4/5 stars, highlighted its "deviously clever script" and added, "In its 1 hour and 40 minutes of playing-time Wazir gives us no time to stop and ruminate.".
 Srijana Mitra Das of The Times of India gave it 3.5/5 stars and opened with, "So, Wazir is a smart movie – which could have been way smarter".
 Sweta Kaushal of Hindustan Times, in a 3/5 review, wrote that "apart from the smart storyline, powerful performances are the backbone of Wazir", and commended both the lead and supporting actors.
 Rachit Gupta of Filmfare, in a 3/5 star review, was also unhappy with the film's predictability: "If you pay enough attention to the first half, you'll instantly guess how the end will pan out.
 So you're sitting in a thriller knowing what's coming up."
 Gupta added that the climax was convenient and "inane".
 Ananya Bhattacharya of India Today gave it 3/5 stars and felt that the film had a "taut, gripping narrative" until the interval but "stumble[d]" in its second half.

 The Indian Express gave the film 2.5/5 stars and wrote: "watching Farhan Akhtar and Amitabh Bachchan joust and manoeuver around each other is this film's high point".
 According to Rajeev Masand of News18 in a 2.5/5 star review, the film was "a consistently watchable but frankly far-fetched thriller that just isn't as smart as it ought to have been".
 Baradwaj Rangan characterized the film as "a decent relationship drama, a silly thriller".
 Shubhra Shetty Saha of Mid-Day praised Bachchan's "amazing emotional precision" and said his performance was "the best thing about this film".
 However, he also decried the film's "lack of subtlety" and ended with "Wazir is a good, one-time watch."

 Raja Sen of Rediff.com gave the film 2/5 stars and characterized it as "obvious"; he said that "none of the character motives in this film actually add up".
 Saibal Chatterjee from NDTV wrote that "Wazir puts all its crucial cards on the table far too quickly, robbing itself of the shock factor that would have made all the difference between edge-of-the-seat suspense and tame by-the-numbers thrills."
 Namrata Joshi of The Hindu called the film "lacklustre": "Despite starting off promisingly with slick production values and good performances to boot Wazir unravels badly, especially in the second half as it heads towards the climax."

 Among overseas reviewers, The Guardians Mike McCahill gave the film 3/5 stars, and described it as "a finely poised Bollywood policier".
 Abhinav Purohit of The National in Abu Dhabi also gave it 3/5 stars, and wrote that "overall, Wazir is sure to resonate well with the viewers".